Keeps Review: The Truth About Their Hair Loss Treatments?

 Conclusion: True

-The Problems with Keeps’ Approach
+Problems with Keeps’ Approach: Our Recommendations

-Mega-Dosed Topicals
+2. More Flexibility With Mega-Dosed Topicals

 This issue has been recognized by the FDA, who have recently issued a warning for topical finasteride, stating that “Absorption of finasteride through the skin into the bloodstream is expected, and the reports describe adverse events that are consistent with those reported in association with the approved oral finasteride products”.[43]U.S. Food and Drug Administration. (n.d.).
 FDA alerts health care providers, compounders, and consumers about potential risks associated with compounded drugs. *FDA.* Available at: … Continue reading